JoshCheek/8-LoLambda/lecture.md

 ----------------------

 * Maybe I do one big one, they do several small ones that add up to the big one?

+The way to create primitives in the lambda calculus is to ask what they are used for, and then make a lambda that does this.
+True and false are used to select between two options.